-The GDPR fairness principle addresses fair processing of personal data: in other words, data must be processed with respect for the data subject’s interests.
+The GDPR fairness principle addresses fair processing of personal data.
+In other words, data must be processed with respect for the data subject’s interests.
 Also, the regulation obligates that a data controller take measures to prevent discriminatory effects on individuals.
 It’s no secret that many AI systems are trained using biased data.
 Or that their algorithmic models contain certain biases.
 That’s why AI systems often demonstrate racial, gender, health, religious, or ideological discrimination.
 For GDPR compliance using AI, companies have to learn how to mitigate those biases in their AI systems.

 - Purpose limitation

-The purpose limitation principle GDPR states that a data subject has to be informed about the purpose of data collection and processing.
-Only then can a person choose whether to consent to processing.
+The purpose limitation principle of the GDPR states that a data subject has to be informed about the purpose of data collection and processing.
+Only then can a person choose whether to consent to the processing.
 The interesting thing is that sometimes AI systems use information that’s a side product of the original data collection.
 For instance, an AI application can use social media data for calculating a user’s insurance rate.
 The GDPR states that data can be processed further if the further purpose is compatible with the original.
 If it isn’t, the data collector should get additional approval from the data subject.
 But this principle has a few exceptions.

 Further data processing is always compatible with the previous purpose if it’s connected to scientific, historical, or statistical research.
 Herein lies a problem, since there’s no clear definition of scientific research.
-Which means that in some cases, AI development may be considered such research.
+This means that in some cases, AI development may be considered such research.
 The rule of thumb is that when the AI model is static and already deployed, the purpose of its data collection can’t be regarded as research.

 - Data minimization

-This GDPR data minimization principle controls the degree of intervention into a data subject’s privacy.
-It ensures that the data collected fits the purpose of the project.
+The GDPR data minimization principle controls the degree of intervention into a data subject’s privacy.
+It ensures that data collected fits the purpose of the project.
 Collected information should be adequate, limited, and relevant.
 These requirements encourage developers to think through the application of their AI models.
-Engineers have to determine what data and what quantity of it is necessary for the project.
+Engineers have to determine what data and what quantity of it is necessary for a project.
 Sometimes, this can be a challenge.
 It’s not always possible to predict how and what a model will learn from data.
 Developers should continuously reassess the type of and minimum quantity of training data required to fulfil the data minimization principle.